abhishek-archlinux/AnimeWatch/README.md

 o : start offline mode (If offline mode is already activated then pressing 'o' will enqueue items for offline viewing)

-Right: play the item but keep both playlist and title list visible
+Right: play the item within thumbnail located in the leftmost corner but keep both playlist and title list visible. (can be used as preview mode)

 Left: show title list if it's hidden